PawelGerr/Thinktecture.Runtime.Extensions/README.md

 }
 ```

-The enumeration `ProductGroup` has a key of type `int` and 2 custom properties.
+The enumeration `ProductGroup` has a key of type `int`, 2 custom properties and 1 method.

 ```
 public class ProductGroup : Enum<ProductGroup, int>